gcallah/MiscWriting/Art/ConservativeArt.md

 None of this is to say that even the greatest artists do not mingle non-aesthetic concerns into their art, nor am I trying to set up some rule that they should never do so.
-In fact, perhaps a certain sprinkling of non-aesthetic bits throughout a work of art serve to enhance its aesthetic character, in the same way that a few bits of anchovie may make an otherwise edible salad more interesting.
+In fact, perhaps a certain sprinkling of non-aesthetic bits throughout a work of art serve to enhance its aesthetic character, in the same way that a few bits of anchovies may make an otherwise delicious salad more interesting.

 If someone of a conservative disposition wishes to produce excellent art that, in a certain sense, supports